bartzon/dream_builders/README.md

 *   **Player Choices**: Basic choice system for effects like discarding cards (Midnight Oil), destroying products (Fast Pivot), or choosing a product for an effect (most Inventory Support cards).
 *   **UI Bonus Indicators**: Visual cues on cards for active discounts, revenue bonuses, and delayed effect counters.

-## 🚧 Known Missing Features / TODOs

-*   **Audience Mechanic**: This is a major planned mechanic, especially for Brand Builder and Community Leader, but is not yet implemented.
-Many card texts refer to gaining or using Audience.
-*   **Complex Card Effects**: Several cards have placeholder or simplified effects:
-    *   **Quick Learner**: Does not currently copy last Action.
-    *   **Analytics Dashboard**: Does not yet offer a choice to view/discard cards from deck.
-    *   **Scale Systems**: Does not yet repeat the first recurring effect.
-    *   **Custom App**: Cannot yet be played as an Action to copy a Tool effect.
-    *   **Zap Everything**: Triggers some simple recurring effects, but not all or choice-based ones.
-    *   Many hero powers have simplified targeting or choice-making (e.g., Brand Builder, Serial Founder).
-*   **Advanced UI for Choices**: UI for more complex choices (e.g., choose from multiple options for Incubator Resources, multi-select for Warehouse Expansion beyond 3) needs to be developed.
-*   **Multiplayer**: Currently single-player only.
-BoardGame.io supports multiplayer, but UI and some game logic (e.g., "teammate" effects) would need adaptation.
-*   **Comprehensive Card Balance & Testing**.

 ## 🛠️ Technical Overview

 - **Frontend**: React with TypeScript, Vite